jniluo15/jbcs_git_basics/README.md

 - Follow the instructions provided previously for creating a new `merge request`
 - Wait a moment to let GitLab tell you if there are any merge conflicts
 - All clear!
 Go ahead and press the `Merge` button (Note: when you work on a team, it is unlikely that you would accept your own merge requests)
+- After the merge is complete, go ahead and click the `Remove Source Branch` button for this single feature branch.

 ***